WELSH SUMMER OPEN 2023:

 Overview

 Weightlifting Wales are excited to be delivering the summer edition of the Home Nations Open competition, which is confirmed to take place across the weekend of the 13th and 14th June in Llanelli.
-Please note that it won't be determined when everyone is lifting once event entries have closed and a Version 1 copy of the start list schedule can be released.
+Please note that the schedule cannot be confirmed until the entries have closed.
+Depending on the number of entries, there is a chance that the event will be held on the Saturday only.
+Likewise, if we have a high number of entries, the event will be split over two days.

 Entries for the competition are OPEN NOW on the Sport 80 competitions page, and will close at midnight on Sunday 17th May.